lucassoni/tunts-challenge/README.md

 npm start
 ```
 *the application can be run directly from console
+*you must clear the "Situation" and "Score to Final Approval" columns before testing (if they are filled)
 *application logs will show up in the console displaying the progress

 ## pt-br